-The 2020 CRC operated under pandemic conditions and under emergency provisions for virtual meetings as an exception to ordinary Bagley-Keene requirements (Governor's Executive Orders N-25-20 [Mar.
+Due to the COVID-19 pandemic, the 2020 CRC operated under emergency provisions for virtual meetings as an exception to ordinary Bagley-Keene requirements (Governor's Executive Orders N-25-20 [Mar.
 12, 2020], N-29-20 [Mar.
 17, 2020], N-35-20 [Mar.
 21, 2020), N-08-21 [Jun.
 11, 2021], N-1-22 [Jan.
 5, 2022], and Assembly Bill No. 361 [Sep.
 16, 2021]).
 This included all 35 of the Communities of Interest public input meetings.
+What was gained: vastly greater access by the public, especially for those who would be unable to attend an in-person meeting; generally more convenient access, without the need to physically wait in place for turns to speak; and the vital ability for commissioners with health or travel limitations (whether temporary or ongoing) to serve and fully participate.
 What was lost: the human contact and direct interaction of in-person meetings, with the public able to address the commission face-to-face; the incalculable value of commissioners seeing in-person the wide range of regions, settings, landscapes, cities, and communities across the state, so to better understand their considerations and needs; and a closer bonding process among the commissioners themselves.
-What was gained: vastly greater access by the public, especially for those who would be unable to attend an in-person meeting; generally, more convenient access, without the need to physically wait in place for turns to speak; and the vital ability for commissioners with health or travel limitations (whether temporary or ongoing) to serve and fully participate.

-In general, there is every reason to use hybrid formats going forward, taking advantage of the differing strengths of in-person and virtual participation.
+There is every reason to use hybrid formats going forward, taking advantage of the differing strengths of in-person and virtual participation.
 However, this will require a revision of current Bagley-Keene regulations, particularly the requirement that all public officials participating in a meeting in their official capacities be at locations that are publicly disclosed and publicly accessible (Gov. Code, § 11123, subd. (c)).
 In practice, this means commissioners participating in a meeting from their homes must publicly disclose their home addresses in the posted meeting agenda, and provide for physical public access to their home (since the public is guaranteed the ability to make public comment from "each teleconference location").
 The 2020 CRC is advocating for changes to these requirements, so to maintain the public's full access to meetings while actually expanding participation options for officials and the public.
 A previous bill, Assembly Bill No. 1733 (Quirk, 2022), sought to address this matter but died in committee.

-Nevertheless, there is no question that the meetings where almost all commissioners, line drawers, and CRC staff were all physically together went particularly well.
+Nevertheless, there is no question that the meetings where almost all commissioners, line drawers, and CRC staff were all physically together were particularly effective.
 Socializing together, interacting with staff and contractors, and simply being present with each other all contributed to a heightened level of productivity.
 Such meetings are well worthwhile even if adopting a largely hybrid approach.